 top of page

-Collaborations: They created and toured Mouth (2017) the first self-titled piece, before being commissioned by Arts Council England, in support with Creative Youth Network (Bristol), to create Skin (2018) and a further third show Teeth (2019).
+Collaborations: They created and toured Mouth (2017) the first self-titled piece, before being commissioned by Arts Council England, in support of Creative Youth Network (Bristol), to create Skin (2018) and a further third show Teeth (2019).
 With mentorship from CYN and becoming Ferment Artists through Bristol Old Vic’s Artist Development Programme, MOUTH performed in several venues around Bristol over the three years as an active company, including CYN (2017-2019), Tobacco Factory Theatres, Bristol (2017-2019), Exchange (2018) and Circomedia, Bristol (2019).
 Adele also co-produced Nothing (2018) by Lulu Raczka in collaboration with A Room Full Of People Present.
 Most recently, Adele worked on and performed in Sunday Morning (2023) by Josh Coates, which played at Unity Theatre, Liverpool, and online at Home, Manchester.
-Sunday Morning is a walking tour of the internet that takes you through history of trespass and how we now occupy the digital space.
+Sunday Morning is a walking tour of the internet that takes you through the history of trespass and how we now occupy the digital space.

 Solo practice: